 By contrast, contract assets mainly refer to amounts allocated per IFRS 15 as compensation for goods or services provided to customers for which the right to collect payment is subject to providing other services or goods under that same contract.
-Contract assets, like trade receivables, are subject to impairment for credit risk.
-The recoverability of contract assets is also verified, especially to cover the risk of impairment should the contract be interrupted.
+Contract assets, like trade receivables, are subject to impairment for credit risk purposes.
+The recoverability of contract assets is also assessed, especially to address the risk of impairment should the contract be interrupted.